UBC-biol525D/UBC-biol525D.github.io/Topic_8-9/readme.md

 * [Slides](./Topic 8mod.pdf)

 ## Daily Questions:
-1. Whats the difference between QUAL and GQ?
+1. Whats the relasionship between QUAL and GQ?
 2. What effect does missing data have on a PCA?
 What about linkage?
 3. What distinguishes PCA from Structure-based analyses?